Serious and Willful Misconduct

 It is possible to object to “stupidity” when employer instructions and guidelines are deliberately ignored by workers.
 The above law & policy, along with reasons for the decision, demonstrate just that.

-Natasha Johnson is a Senior Return to Work Coordinator with TeksMed Services
+Senior Return to Work Coordinator with TeksMed Services